 Though these claims often serve as domestic propaganda, the strategic logic holds weight.
 Disrupting Venezuela’s power grid undermines the state’s ability to govern effectively, weakens its oil-driven economy, and creates fertile ground for unrest—especially in an election year.
 Foreign actors may see opportunity in such instability, either to delegitimize the electoral process or to catalyze regime change by proxy.

 Cyber capabilities further complicate the picture.
 Venezuela has previously suffered cyber intrusions, and its critical infrastructure remains a soft target.
 A 2022 report by cybersecurity firm Dragos warned that Latin America’s energy systems were among the least defended in the Western Hemisphere.
-As utilities become more digitized, the attack surface expands.
+As utilities become more digitized, the attack surface expands — a vulnerability that intelligence services and non-state actors alike can exploit.

 The convergence of digital and physical sabotage is no longer hypothetical—it’s operational.
 Power stations can now be targeted from thousands of miles away, turning keystrokes into kinetic consequences.
 Whether through malware, insider manipulation, or targeted strikes, the line between foreign interference and domestic failure grows increasingly blurred.